ashutoshmjain/gita/src/knower.md

 > In Chapter 13, Krishna tells Arjuna that the body is the "field" (*kṣetra*), and the one who knows this field is the "knower of the field" (*kṣetrajña*).

 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
-I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping.
+I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping let alone the guts of a cell or a microbe.

 The purpose of sensory apparatus is external experience - not internal diagnostics.
 And the internal field seems to be well automated - we can't control how it grows - in height or in diameter :-) Beyond control are its modifications - from infancy to old age!
 Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.